glisak/Rhetos-wiki/Home.md

 * [ODataGenerator](https://github.com/Rhetos/ODataGenerator) generates OData interface (Open Data Protocol) for all entities and other queryable data structures that are defined in a Rhetos application.
 * [I18NFormatter](https://github.com/Rhetos/I18NFormatter), enables localization of Rhetos applications using [GetText / PO](http://en.wikipedia.org/wiki/Gettext) standard.
 * [LegacyRestGenerator](https://github.com/Rhetos/LegacyRestGenerator), an old version of REST API, available for backward compatibility.
+* [AfterDeploy](https://github.com/Rhetos/AfterDeploy), simplifies the handling of SQL scripts that need to be executed on each deployment.